The 3-Step Plan You Need to Build the Private Practice You Want

 John Burroughs, author of The Art of Seeing Things, is famous for having said, “leap and the net will appear.”
 In other words, once you know yourself and you’re confident in your decision, trust the plan you put into place.
 By creating a business plan, you’ll empower the process.
 The Business Model Canvas, a visual business plan outline, is a good resource for mapping out the basics of your practice.
 While not specific enough for securing funding or investment, it’s good for conceptualizing how your practice will work.
 On just one page, you’ll identify your key activities and resources, revenue streams, cost structure, and more— everything you need to act on the many aspects of running a business.

-For more help in making your decision and creating your plan, reach out to SoFi’s Career Strategy team.
-Also follow us on Facebook, Twitter, and Instagram for information about upcoming events, and on YouTube to be the first to learn of our webinars.
+For more help in making your decision and creating your plan, reach out to SoFi’s Career Coaching team.
+Also follow us on Facebook, Twitter, and Instagram for information about upcoming events.